 The water from the Great Lakes is not being exported wholesale to Asia or the Chinese.

 Lie #4 – Foreign companies are pumping water out of the Great Lakes without limits.

 A company from Switzerland, Nestlé, has been operating a water bottling plant in Michigan since 2000.
 In 2009 the Michigan Citizens for Water Conservation sued Nestle Waters North America/Ice Mountain.
 An out-of-court settlement was reached in 2009.
 Nestle/Ice Mountain’s water pumping permit was reduced by almost half.
 Nestlé agreed to lower its spring pumping in Michigan earlier in the spring season during fish spawning and continue low pumping during the summer months to protect the already stressed stream and lake.
 Other companies that bottled water from the Great Lakes region include Coca-Cola, Pepsi, and Avita.

 In 2018 Nestle, had been extracting and exporting up to 250 gallons a minute from a well in Evart, Michigan.
 Nestle filed for a new permit that would allow the company to pump 400 gallons of water each minute of the day, 365 days a year.

-The Great Lakes are Stressed
+Half Lie #5 – The Great Lakes are Diverted Out West

 The largest, longest-standing and most controversial diversion from the Great Lakes is at Chicago, where the Chicago Sanitary and Ship Canal, finished in 1900, reverses the Chicago River and connects Lake Michigan to the Mississippi River.
-About 88% of all Great Lakes water diversion occurs in Illinois to the Mississippi.
+About 88% of all water diversion occurs in Illinois to the Mississippi.